It was only last month that Alibaba Cloud celebrated the opening of its second data center in Indonesia.

-Besides that, the presence of global cloud service providers in the local market will enable the enterprises to examine their data centre strategies to gain benefits from hyperconverged and hyperscale data centre without worrying about data sovereignty.
+Besides that, the presence of global cloud service providers in the local market will enable the enterprises to examine their data center strategies to gain benefits from hyperconverged and hyperscale data center without worrying about data sovereignty.

 IDC asserts that Indonesia has implemented an aggressive economic strategy with digital initiatives deployed across the country.